ioncakephper/test-weaver/README.md

 - **Declarative Test Generation**: Define your Jest tests in simple, human-readable YAML files.
 No more boilerplate.
 - **YAML to Jest**: Automatically converts your YAML test definitions into fully functional `*.test.js` files, ready to be run by Jest.
 - **Watch Mode**: Automatically re-generate test files whenever your YAML definitions change.
-- **Customizable Configuration**: Use a `.testweaver.json` file to configure input/output directories and other options.
+- **Customizable Configuration**: Use a `testweaver.json` file to configure input/output directories and other options.
+See the [default configuration](config/default.json) for all available settings.
 - **Configuration Schema**: Auto-generate a JSON schema for your configuration file to enable validation and autocompletion in your editor.

 ## 🚀 Getting Started